pirl-lab/diffroomacoustics/README.md

 # diffroomacoustics
-A Differentiable Room Acoustics Simulator
+A Differentiable Room Acoustics Simulator written in PyTorch